 9. Drive up to Ke’e Beach

-Ke’e beach is a popular spot for swimming and snorkeling on the North Shore.
+Ke’e Beach is a popular spot for swimming and snorkeling on the North Shore.
 It’s nearly like being in your own private pool, so you can enjoy hours of fun without ever getting out!

 If you’re looking to make it more exciting, bring along some snorkeling gear from home because there are plenty of fish waiting to be explored.
-You will need parking or shuttle reservations, which you can book HERE.
+It’s another one of the top North Shore Kauai things to do!

 10. See Art Galleries